isabelc/EDD-Related-Downloads/readme.txt

 **Works automatically.
 No settings needed.**

-This plugin has only 4 optional settings.
-These 4 options are located at `Downloads --> Settings --> Misc tab`.
+This plugin has 6 optional settings.
+These options are located at `Downloads --> Settings --> Misc tab`.

 1. Filter by Tag or Category
 2. Change the number of related items to show
 3. Custom Related Downloads Title
 4. Disable Related Downloads From Being Added to Content
+5. Change The Default Method of Sorting (Orderby)
+6. Change The Default Sort Order

+For more info, see the [Documentation](http://isabelcastillo.com/docs/category/easy-digital-downloads-related-downloads-wordpress-plugin).

 **Languages**